Important Information

 Example of How CFD Trading Works

-Please be aware that while trading CFDs, traders may encounter additional fees imposed by the broker for keeping a position open overnight.
+Please be aware that when trading CFDs, traders may incur additional fees from their broker for holding a position overnight.
 It is important for traders to comprehend the potential charges before engaging in any long-term CFD trades.

 For this example, we will ignore these charges and focus on the basic aspects of CFD trading.